djalbat/sufficient/README.md

 }
 ```

-The assignment `this.onClick(controller.resetPassword)` would not work.
+On the other hand, the direct assignment `this.onClick(controller.resetPassword)` would not work.

 ## Creating tasks

 It is the job of controller methods to be available to the view as well as to create the tasks that manage the relationship between model and view or to carry out any other application functionality.
-Closure gives them access to the scheduler, the model and the view, with the functionality typically being implemented by helper methods:
+Closure gives them access to the scheduler, the model and the view, with the aforementioned functionality typically being implemented by helper methods:

 ```js
 const sufficient = require('sufficient');